stevekrouse/stevekrouse.github.io/roadblocks.md

 ### Ability to travel without pain

+### Pain

+all chronic pain is roadblock on happiness and motivations and outlook. and those things, chemicals in brain, are roadblocks too

 ### Difficulty in learning to code (and coding)

 ### Inability to think logically, in a massively collaborative way